zrwood28/mars-dashboard/README.md

 notebook, these four websites were parsed for specific attributes, such as news headlines and descriptions, images, and comparisons to Earth.
 The scraping delivered a dictionary that was stored in a function to be called upon by a Flask site.
 This site displays all the elements from the four webpages and also has an interactive button run the scrape function and populate the page with new Mars data if it had been updated on each respective source page.

+#### Note: Screenshots of the active Flask server are stored in the "Images" folder.